population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-## Other Coping Mechanisms
+## Other Changes to the Household

 As households faced greater food insecurity during lockdowns, it is possible that, on the one hand, some household members left to look for better opportunities.
-On the other hand, as lockdowns led to reduced income and lower availability of work, migrants might return to their families, and, with schools closed throughout the entire period, students going to boarding schools---especially prominent among secondary schools---likely returned home.
+On the other hand, lockdowns resulted in decreased income and diminished work opportunities, and schools were closed throughout the entire period.
+Consequently, migrants may have chosen to return to their families, and students attending boarding schools---particularly common in secondary education---also likely returned home, and these returns may further increase food insecurity.[^school_lunch]

+[^school_lunch]: Children at local schools would also spend more time at home more as a result of the school closures.
+Although we cannot directly capture this dimension, it is likely that it added to the general level of food insecurity as these children often would have been served lunch at school.

-Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children, and location of the households for the last survey before Covid, here referred to as Round 0, and for each survey round.
+Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children, and location of the households for the last UNPS survey before Covid, here referred to as Round 0, and for each survey round.
+One caveat is that UNPS 2019/20 data collection took place between April 2019 and February 2020, which means that the pre-Covid information on household size can be more than a year for the first UHFS survey.
-The top three panels of [@fig:members_location] show the impact of lockdowns on the number of household members and the number of adults and children separately.
+The top three panels of [@fig:members_location] show the impact of lockdowns on the number of household members and on the number of adults and children separately.

 ![Impact on the number of household members and the likelihood of urban locations --- household fixed effects coefficients from linear models